-Emma Bernard joins us again as Artistic Director with new musical commissions from Orlando Gough, Emily Hall, Duncan Ward (also overall Music Director for the project), Gavin Bryars and Anna Meredith and existing music from Britten’s Peter Grimes, arias by Handel and Vivaldi and a rousing chorus from Gounod’s Faust.
+Emma Bernard joined us as Artistic Director with new musical commissions from Orlando Gough, Emily Hall, Duncan Ward (also overall Music Director for the project), Gavin Bryars and Anna Meredith and existing music from Britten’s Peter Grimes, arias by Handel and Vivaldi and a rousing chorus from Gounod’s Faust.

 The film was directed by Rupert Jones and produced by Jess Gormley.
-Solo singers include Jim Stephenson from the Streetwise Nottingham group and Yvonne Johnson from the Streetwise Manchester group – they sing alongside world-renowned soprano Liz Watts and countertenor Christropher Lowrey.
+Solo singers included Jim Stephenson from the Streetwise Nottingham group and Yvonne Johnson from the Streetwise Manchester group – they sang alongside world-renowned soprano Liz Watts and counter-tenor Christropher Lowrey.

 The production is supported by Arts Council England, Macquarie Group Foundation, Jerwood Charitable Foundation, Paul Hamlyn Foundation, PRS for Music Foundation, RVW Trust, Britten-Pears Foundation, Colwinston Charitable Trust, Leche Trust, John and Susan Bowers Fund.